forwardemail/forwardemail.net/app/views/docs/best-quantum-safe-encrypted-email-service/index.md

 At all times we use [encryption-at-rest](https://en.wikipedia.org/wiki/Data_at_rest) ([AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)), [encryption-in-transit](https://en.wikipedia.org/wiki/Data_in_transit) ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)), [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) ("DoH") using :tangerine: [Tangerine](https://tangeri.ne), and [sqleet](https://utelle.github.io/SQLite3MultipleCiphers/docs/ciphers/cipher_chacha20/) ([ChaCha20-Poly1305](https://utelle.github.io/SQLite3MultipleCiphers/docs/ciphers/cipher_chacha20/)) encryption on mailboxes.
 Additionally we use token-based two-factor authentication (as opposed to SMS which is suspectible to [man-in-the-middle-attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)), rotated SSH keys with root access disabled, exclusive access to servers through restricted IP addresses, and more.

 In the event of an [evil maid attack](https://en.wikipedia.org/wiki/Evil_maid_attack) or rogue employee from a third-party vendor, **your mailbox can still only be opened with your generated password**.
-Rest assured, we don't rely upon any third-party vendors other than our SOC Type 2 complaint server providers of Cloudflare, DataPacket, Digital Ocean, and Vultr.
+Rest assured, we don't rely upon any third-party vendors other than our SOC Type 2 complaint server providers of Cloudflare, DataPacket, Digital Ocean, GitHub, and Vultr.

 Our goal is to have as few [single point of failures](https://en.wikipedia.org/wiki/Single_point_of_failure) as possible.